-Inkster gets new police chief following Dent beating
+Inkster hires new police chief after Dent beating

 Inkster — The city of Inkster has hired a police chief to replace the department head who resigned days after an officer was charged with assault in the bloody beating of a motorist.

 William Riley is scheduled to be sworn in Monday as Inkster’s chief.
 The former top cop in Selma, Alabama, is the permanent replacement for Vicki Yost, who resigned in April.